christopher-leal/keanu-react-node/README.md

 ### Prerequisites

-Ensure you have the following installed:
+Ensure you have the following installed and up to date:

 - [Docker](https://docs.docker.com/get-docker/)